goatgate/synthesis-sta-sipo/Theory.md

 ![image](https://github.com/user-attachments/assets/9920ee20-4b9d-4aba-826b-121943df1317)

-- we set constraints for the minimum and maximum time that a signal has to take
+- we set constraints for the minimum and maximum time that a signal has to take.
+Below we can look at an example constraint for min and max time.

 ![image](https://github.com/user-attachments/assets/3850579d-6845-44b8-bd15-39370c9b0038)